raganwald/raganwald.github.com/_posts/2018-08-30-to-grok-a-mockingbird.md

 ### tail recursion

 Here's a naive version of our exponentiation function.
-Not only does it perform On operations (instead of Olog2n operations), but its use of recursion is completely gratuitous.
+Not only does it perform O_n_ operations (instead of _O_log2n operations), but its use of recursion is completely gratuitous.
 But we'll experiment with it, as it provides a good demonstration of the perils of deeply recursive functions.

 We've written it in "mockingbird" form: